dot-event/dot-event/README.md

 **Arg tip 1:** The last non-prop emit argument is considered the user-provided argument.

-**Arg tip 2:** The second argument to the listener is always the user-provided argument.
+**Arg tip 2:** The listener function always receives the user-provided argument as its second argument.

 ## Any